MicrosoftDocs/architecture-center/docs/example-scenario/hybrid/aks-hybrid-stack-hci-content.md

-This article provides recommendations for building an app deployment pipeline for containerized apps on Azure Kubernetes Service hybrid deployment options (AKS hybrid) that are running on Azure Stack HCI or Windows Server.
+This article provides recommendations for building an app deployment pipeline for containerized apps on Azure Kubernetes Service hybrid deployment options (AKS hybrid).
+The apps can run on Azure Stack HCI or Windows Server.
 Specifically, the guidance is for deployments that use Azure Arc and GitOps.

 ## Architecture